Aziz-Zeghal/Crypto-Arbitrage-Toolbox/README.md

-# bybit-spot-perp-arbitrage
+# Crypto-Arbitrage-Toolbox
-Small Python script implements a basic delta-neutral arbitrage strategy between a spot market and a perpetual futures contract.
-The strategy aims to capitalize on funding rate differentials between the two markets.

-Still building, because I am still looking into other arbitrage techniques

-## UPDATE
+This repository is a sandbox for many arbitrage strategies using crypto platforms (maybe DeFy one day).

+Still modifying architecture

+### Process

+Any strategy implemented has to respect these steps:

+- Implement a pipeline to retrieve data consistently and store it
+- Simulate market
+- Make calls
+- Profit

+### Strategies
+- Funding rate arbitrage Spot & Perpetual
+- Funding rate arbitrage Perpetual & Perpetual
+- Spot and Perpetual spread arbitrage (no funding rate profit)
+- Future - Future arbitrage
+- Future - Spot arbitrage
+- Cash and Carry Arbitrage or Basis Trading

+### Research

 Looking into cash & carry arbitrage with leverage, flash loans.

 Looked into Put/Call parity, Triangular arbitrage, and Spot/Perpetual arbitrage (without funding rate).

 Made my Deribit Client with websockets, the code is nice

+## Funding Rate Arbitrage

-## Concept
+### Concept

 - Retrieve the best funding rate on the CEX
 - Take position when Spot & Perpetual converge
 - Profit from funding rates, check every 8 hours for positivity

-## How to use
+### How to use

 2 strategies can be applied: